 Dr. Wilder weighs in regularly on race relations, presidential politics and history on Twitter.
 While his feed skews serious for the most part, he’s not above a little scathing humour and satire, particularly when it comes to anything involving the current U.S. president.
 Follow him @craigswilder.

-Seats are still available for Dr. Wilder’s forum.
-RSVP now.
+RSVP now for Dr. Wilder's forum.

 comments powered by Disqus